bitaemi/Angular-ngRx-Jest-Marble/README.md

     Ctrl + K Ctrl + O - open Directory
     q - quit/exit log screen from terminal
-    Ctrl + P and type a distinctive file name fragment e.g. authors.html Ctrl + K + W - close all tabs
+    Ctrl + P and type a distinctive file name fragment e.g. authors.html Ctrl + . when cursor is over the name of the class/interface you want to import Ctrl + K + W - close all tabs

 #### 1.2.
 Using Angular CLI for development